epogrebnyak/abacus/README.md

 ## Intent

-`abacus` originally started as an educational device to inform users about principles of double-entry accounting and accounting information systems (AIS) through a simple Python program, in spirit of [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) projects.
+`abacus` started as an educational device to inform users about principles of double-entry accounting and accounting information systems (AIS) through a simple Python program, in spirit of [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) projects.

 Usage ideas:

-- Teach accounting/AIS with it.
+- Teach accounting or AIS with it.
+- Build a `streamlit` app as a ledger demo.
 - Use with other accounting software as a component.
-- Build business simulations (e.g. generate a stream of business events to study interaction of operational, financing and investment decisions by a firm.)
+- Build business simulations (e.g. generate a stream of business events and make operational, financing and investment decisions based on financial reports)
-- Enhance some large language model with structured outputs.
+- Enhance a large language model with structured outputs in accounting.
-- Reclass of ledger and conversion between accounting standards (e.g. national vs IFRS).
+- Convert a ledger or reports between accounting standards (e.g. national vs IFRS).

 ## Assumptions